 Starbucks marketing strategy is based on the following principles:

 1. Focus on product and place elements of the marketing mix.
 Marketing mix comprises 7 elements – product, place, price, promotion, process, people and physical evidence.
 Businesses choose to concentrate on one or two elements as their sources of competitive advantage according to their business strategy.
 Accordingly, Starbucks marketing mix focuses on product element through offering foods and beverages of high quality and providing respective level of service.
 Place element of the marketing mix represents an additional source of Starbucks competitive advantage in a way that stores are usually located at high-traffic, high-visibility locations.

-Starbucks Corporation Report contains a full analysis of Starbucks marketing strategy.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Starbucks.
+Starbucks Corporation Report contains the above analysis of Starbucks marketing strategy.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Starbucks.
 Moreover, the report contains analyses of Starbucks leadership, organizational structure and organizational culture.
-The report also comprises discussions of Starbucks business strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Starbucks business strategy, ecosystem and addresses issues of corporate social responsibility.